 However, if you experience debilitating or unbearable pain, talk to your healthcare provider about possible medications or other solutions.
 NSAIDS (non-steroidal anti-inflammatory drugs), such as aspirin and ibuprofen, block the actions of prostaglandins, therefore lessening pain from cramps.

-How does the menstrual cycle affect athletic performance (and what can you do about it?)
+How the menstrual cycle affects athletic performance

 As you can see, there are a LOT of hormonal changes happening throughout a woman’s body during the menstrual cycle.
 The good news is that exercise has been shown to reduce period pain!